How to buy mobility aids without getting ripped off

 Fri, 20 May 2016

-The Office of Fair Trading (OFT) has decided to act after it received feedback from Trading Standards, charity groups and others about elderly people being ripped off by unscrupulous salesmen and traders.
+The OFT has decided to act after it received feedback from Trading Standards, charity groups and others about elderly people being ripped off by unscrupulous salesmen and traders.
 Every year thousands of people complain about the ‘mobility aids’ sector (which can include anything from scooters and wheelchairs to orthopaedic beds) — mainly about high pressure sales tactics and inflated prices.
 So how can you buy with confidence?

 Sales advisers’ tactics